 If you purchase a new disk, you may find that drive letters for this disk are assigned by Windows automatically.
 If you want to change it as the one you like, then AOMEI Partition Assistant can meet your demand.

 In order to access the files and folders more accurately, Windows typically assigns a letter of the alphabet to most drives (C: D: E: etc.).
-However, confusion may occur among those drives letters when you finish upgrading computer system or connecting multiple hard disks.
+However, confusion may occur among those drives letters when you finish upgrading the computer system or connect multiple hard disks to the machine.
 If you want to bring order out of chaos and reorganize your drives in a certain way, changing the drive letter can be the most effective way.
-For instance, when you add a new disk to your computer, all of the drive letters will be automatically assigned by Windows system.
-Change Drive Letter simply provides a way to assist you modify the letters according to your preference; D for G, E for H and so on.
+For instance, when you add a new disk to your computer, all of the drive letters will be automatically assigned by the Windows system.
+Change Drive Letter simply provides a way to assist you to modify the letters according to your preference; D for G, E for H and so on.

-If there are other applications running on the partition which you are going to change drive letter for, AOMEI Partition Assistant will notice you to close those applications.
+If there are other applications running on the partition which you are going to change the drive letter for, AOMEI Partition Assistant will notify you to close those applications.